HomeReviewFrom KettleBot to ANY-Bot - SwitchBot

 My bedroom had been transformed into a home theatre thanks to Xiaomi DLP Projector (review) and Roth&Meyer AMP (review).
 I used NodeRED to turn off the lights when the movie starts, but each time I fired up a film, I had to turn the sound on manually.
 As much as I love the amp, it cannot be turned on via network command.

 Learning IR signals was a blast!
 I used a custom option for remote learning.
-Follow the on screen steps to record the signal, then saved the remote action as a scene.
+Follow the on-screen steps to record the signal, then save the remote action as a scene.
 You have to create a scene, so it could be used in Alexa/GoogleAssistant ecosystems.
 Within minutes I had another automation-ready!

 To play the scene automatically, I used AlexaRemote2 (I have a video in making) and linked the node to my projector detection trigger in the smarter switch tutorial.